letsrock-today/authkit/README.md

 - [x] sample web app implementation using [Riot.js](http://riotjs.com/);
 - [ ] sample Android app implementation;

-TODO:
-- how simple it would be to reuse providers' implementations from markbates/goth?
-- if we use swagger or another lib to generate SDK from provider's API, or ready-to-use SDK from provider in our app, is it still convenient to use something like markbates/goth (we assume, that application creator still needs provider's API for other features)?
-- should we try to implement example with Iris to learn is it simple/possible?
-- if we use swagger or another lib to generate server-side stubs from app's API description, how it would affect usage of the lib? could we provide custom templates to generate code, which is used our lib and Echo?

 Finally, when the lib is ready, we want to migrate our own application (https://letsrock.today/) to it and to enjoy benefits of going open-source.